 Although many baseball records declare that he was born in 1943, Jenkins maintains that he was born on December 13, 1942.
-The only Hall of Famer to be born in Canada, he hails from Chatham, Ontario and is the only child of Ferguson Jenkins, Sr. and his wife Delores.
+One of only two Hall of Famers to be born in Canada, he hails from Chatham, Ontario and is the only child of Ferguson Jenkins, Sr. and his wife Delores.
 The elder Ferguson, a chef, was descended from immigrants from the Bahamas.
 Delores’ ancestors were slaves who escaped the southern United States via the Underground Railroad.
 His mother was tall at five feet ten inches, and Fergie grew to be six feet five inches tall.

 During his school years, his natural athletic ability began to emerge.
 He tried several sports and excelled at most of them.
 In his years at Chatham Vocational High School, Ferguson chose to compete in track, hockey, and basketball, lettering five times.
 His mother objected to hockey after he got fourteen stitches in his head.

 Fergie gained a love for sports from his parents who were also good athletes.
 His mother was an excellent bowler, and his father played semipro baseball with the Black Panthers, an all-black team.
 Ferguson, Sr. might have competed at the professional level had he played after Jackie Robinson broke the color barrier.